What are the most spectacular roads in China?

 Mob La Pass is a high mountain pass at an elevation of 4.802m (15,754ft) above the sea level located in the eastern Tibet Autonomous Region of China.
 The pass is traversed by an extreme high mountain called 303 Provincial Road which runs entirely over the 4.200m above the sea level.
 Most people feel altitude sickness at around 2,500-2,800 meters.

-Samye La is a high mountain pass at an elevation of 5.486 m (17,998ft) above the sea level, located in Zhongba County, Xigazê Prefecture in China's Tibet Autonomous Region.
+Samye La is a high mountain pass at a staggering elevation of 5,486 m (17,998 ft) above sea level, located in Zhongba County, within the Xigazê Prefecture of China's Tibet Autonomous Region.
+Standing near the 5,500m mark, it is one of the highest navigable points in the world.

 Lawoche La is a high mountain pass at an elevation of 5.387m (17,673ft) above the sea level, located in the Himalayan mountain range, in Tibet, China.